postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo.md

 ## Disconnecting a local repository

 After you disconnect a local repository, you can no longer work with your local files in Postman.
-The connection to your remote repository won't be affected.
+The connection to your remote repository isn't affected.

 <!-- TO DO: VERIFY STEPS, ADD SCREENSHOT -->